18 – 19 September 2022

 Conquering the world on horseback is easy; it is dismounting and governing that is hard. ― Genghis Khan

-We lodge at Hotel Tri Korony, Three Crowns, in Cholpon-Ata.
-It is located on the lake shore with views of the mountains, lake and beaches.
-Once again, the food is plentiful and delicious, our guide spoils us with treats.
+We lodge at Hotel Tri Korony, Three Crowns, in Cholpon-Ata, located on the lake shore with views of the mountains, lake and beaches.
+Once again, we dine on plentiful and delicious food, our guide spoils us with treats.
 Tonight, it is Kyrgyz brandy tasting.

 We awake to a new day…bright, warm, pleasant.
 There were thunder storms last night, or Russian artillery tests.
 This morning, an added layer of snow dusts the mountains.
 Peaks range from 12 – 16,000 feet and glaciers can be seen.
 There is a haze but the views are beautiful and the hotel gardens are spectacular with blooming roses of all colors.
 Snow leopards once roamed these mountains but senseless hunting eradicated the species.
-Now the peaks form isolating borders between us and China, Mongolia, Tajikistan, Pakistan, Kazakhstan.
-I am reminded that the Silk Road passed through here for centuries.
+Now the peaks form isolating borders between here and China, Mongolia, Tajikistan, Pakistan, Kazakhstan.
+The Silk Road passed through here for centuries.

 We pass a huge stadium built for Buzkashi, the goat pulling competitions.
 It is longer than a football stadium and clearly indicates how important the sport is.
 All 14 regions of Kazakhstan have professional teams.